alex-dp/solana-ubi/README.md

  ### deployment

- The program is deployed on devnet.
+ The program is deployed on devnet. find frontend app here https://solana-ubi.vercel.app
   - connect your wallet
   - switch network to devnet
   - initialize your account